Skills, Professional Background, Accomplishments by Dominic Nozzi

 Summary of Transportation Credentials

-As of 2020, he has undertaken 40 years of academic and professional work in transportation planning.
+As of January 2023, he has undertaken 40 years of academic and professional work in transportation planning.
 He has been a daily bicycle commuter for over 42 years as of 2019.
-He has been a bicycle commuter in Rochester New York, Flagstaff Arizona, Plattsburgh New York, Tallahassee Florida, Gainesville, Bloomington Indiana, and Boulder.
+He has been a bicycle commuter in Rochester New York, Flagstaff Arizona, Plattsburgh New York, Tallahassee Florida, Gainesville, Bloomington Indiana, and Boulder, Colorado.
 He was lead planner for the Gainesville greenway transportation system (1993-1996).
 He was a member of the Alachua Greenway Alliance in Gainesville (1994-1996).
 He served on the Gainesville Metropolitan Transportation Planning Organization Design Team (1998-2007).
 For Gainesville, he wrote the Gateway Streets ordinance, the Greenway ordinance, the Street Connectivity ordinance, and regulations to preserve and enhance the livability of neighborhoods — traffic calming, transect, pedestrian and traditional design (1986-2007).
 He wrote a pedestrian-oriented form-based code for the Gainesville town center (1998).
 He wrote the long-range transportation mobility plan for Gainesville (2000-2010).
 He served on the Board of Directors for Bike/Walk Virginia (2009).
 He is a former member of the Association of Pedestrian and Bicycle Professionals (2008-2014).
 He is a nationally certified Complete Streets Instructor.
 He co-instructed seven Complete Streets workshops in various US cities in 2009 and 2010.
 He has delivered 93 public speeches pertaining to transportation in cities throughout the nation (1992-present).
 He taught a “Designing for Sustainable Transportation and Quality of Life” course for the University of Colorado Continuing Education and Professional Studies in Boulder (2010, 2011).
 He formerly served on the PLAN-Boulder County Board of Directors.
 While on that Board, he authored a Transportation White Paper that was ultimately adopted as the official position of that organization.
+He served on the Asheville on Bikes Policy Committee.
+January 2021 through May 2021 and served on the Bike Walk Greenville Board of Directors for a year following that service.
+It is not a coincidence that his email address is email@example.com and that he owns the walkablestreets.com domain name, as he has much expertise in how to design safe, walkable, neighborly streets.
+He has published three books on transportation safety, theory, and design.

 Selected Published Articles He Has Authored